maxpatiiuk/alia/README.md

-# dgs
+# dgc

-The ultimate Drewgon compiler
+The ultimate Drewgon compiler.

+Written in TypeScript.

 > NOTE: at present this project only includes a parser

+## Prerequisites

+- Node 18
+- NPM 8

 ## Installation